-- Which continent has the most people living in it? - Which continent seems to be least populated? - Which continent has more people, Africa or South America?
+- Which continent has the most people living in it? - Which continent seems to be least populated?

 Optional: for Parents/educators to explain: You know that there are around 25 Million people living in Australia.
 However, this number is less than 1% of the total population of the world and that's why the visual showed nothing on Australia.
-Actually, because there are 8 billion people on the planet, 1% of the whole population is a huge number.
+Actually, because there are 8 billion people on the planet, 1% of the whole population is a huge